Topics Map > Communication and Collaboration > Lync / Skype for Business

 If the role-based account will have voice mail, send a request to firstname.lastname@example.org listing the User Logon Name created for the account and asking to have the account Exchange enabled.

-All voice mail targets must be both Exchange and Skype for Business Enterprise Voice enabled.
-A Skype for Business account cannot receive voice mail without an Exchange Mailbox; and an Exchange Mailbox cannot receive voice mail without being enabled in Skype for Business.
+All voice mail targets must be both Exchange and Teams Voice enabled.
+A Teams account cannot receive voice mail without an Exchange Mailbox; and an Exchange Mailbox cannot receive voice mail without being enabled in Teams.

-Submitting the Request to Activate the Account in Skype for Business
+Submitting the Request to Activate the Account in Teams

 After this account is created and enabled the unit's Pinnacle Department Manager (PDM) needs to submit a pinnacle request to finish activating this account.
 Instructions on how Pinnacle Department Managers can request a role-based account can be found in this document: Pinnacle, Quick Start Guide for Submitting Service Requests